ia97lies/roblocks/README.md

-# Synthetics
-A simulator to easily build and run robots.
-No programming is needed but possible.
-There are a set of components to plug your robots together.
-Every component do have a couple of faces to plug other components.
-There are router and hubs as well as morphing components to manipulate the signals of sensors.

-## Components
+#Synthetics
+A robotics framework for easily assemble robots out of robotic components and run them in synthetic enviroment.

+##Configuration
+The configuration is a simple Lua script.
+Currently only the initial resolution can be set and the needed components can be loaded.

+##Components
-A component specifies its connect faces, event handler and shape.
+Every component specifies its connect faces, event handler and shape.

-### Predefined Blocks
+##Predefined Components
 * Passive.Hub
 * Actor.Motor
 * Actor.Servo